mybasementcloud/bash_4_Check_Point_scripts/README.md

 These scripts are currently in deployment in the mybasementcloud environment and used to operate, document, and administer the mybasementcloud Check Point systems.

 Specific examples and operation for:
+- _sub-scripts - sub-ordinate scripts called by the version v01.00.00 and v02.00.00 level template based scripts for common operations
 - _template - templates for bash scripts, may include some canned plumbing
 - Common - general use scripts
 - Config - Configuration capture for Gaia (might work on SPLAT and Linux, not tested on those)